 Although Kubernetes’ initial release took place in 2015, its roots can be found in a project called Borg that was started in 2003 by Google employees.
 The main issue that gave rise to this project was the requirement to manage massive infrastructure hardware while maintaining free services without impairing business revenue.
 The draw of talented engineers to Google prompted a re-evaluation of how to maximize the performance of commodity hardware, which gave rise to Borg.

-Because of an exponential increase in cloud-native technologies’ adoption, Kubernetes has become the default standard for container orchestration.
+Because of an exponential increase in cloud-native technologies’ adoption, Kubernetes container has become the default standard for container orchestration.
 Gartner says Kubernetes’ current adoption of ~30% will continue to grow in 2022 and surpass 75%.
 Kubernetes operates at the container level rather than the hardware level, handling scalability requirements, failover, deployment patterns, load balancing, logging, and monitoring.
 It is similar to PaaS services.

 IntelliSoft’s team used Kubernetes in the ZyLab project because the client wanted us to make his project operate more effectively.
 To achieve this goal, we are changing the relationship between services to make them more independent.